 It is important we remember this when selecting a support worker.
-They will be wanting to give us the responses they think we want to hear, as they are looking for employment.
+The candidate may give you the responses they think you want to hear, as they are looking for employment.
 You need to find the right person for the job.
 This means you need to be very clear on:

 what you are wanting

-have a good idea about the things we are looking for in a person, and
+have a good idea about the things you are looking for in a person, and

-ask questions in a way that doesn’t tell the person what we want to hear
+ask questions in a way that doesn’t tell the person what you want to hear

 A Being clear on what we want

-It may be good to divide things up into three categories ie what we need, what we might like and what we would love.
+It may be good to divide things up into three categories ie what you need, what you might like and what you would love.

 Things you need the person to have: These may be things like a driver’s licence, the ability to send and receive texts, an ability to respect the culture and ways you do things as a family and a willingness to learn how your family member communicates.

-Things you might like the person to have: These may be things like experience working with other disabled people, relevant qualifications and a sense of ‘ease’ with you and the person you are caring for/family member.
+Things you might like the person to have: These may be things like experience working with other disabled people (or not), relevant qualifications and a sense of ‘ease’ with you and the person you are caring for/family member.

 Things you would love the person to have: These may be things like connections with people/places that may be of interest to the person you care for or the ability to communicate really well.

-When we have identified these things, we have a framework to help us stay clear about who and what we are looking for.
+When you have identified these things, we have a framework to help us stay clear about who and what you are looking for.

 B Identify clues to whether the person will ‘fit in’ or enhance our situation/family

 There is what a person says … and then there is what they do.
 The two need to match one another.

 Did the person:

-arrive when they said they would (or let us know they couldn’t)?
+arrive when they said they would (or let you know they couldn’t)?

-seem ‘at ease’ with the person I care for?
+seem ‘at ease’ with the person you care for?

 appear relaxed in your home?

 listen carefully to what you are wanting?

-have any ‘paper’ we wanted to see eg driver licences, current first aid certificate
+have any ‘paper’ we wanted to see eg. driver licence, current first aid certificate, etc.

 Punctual (turn up when they say they will)